molmd/mispr/docs/html/_sources/index.rst.txt

    * NMR: deriving NMR chemicals for stable solvation structures extracted from MD simulations

+One can customize any of the above workflows or create their own by reusing the building blocks provided by MISPR.
+The above preset workflows are in ``mispr/gaussian/workflows/base``, ``mispr/lammps/workflows/base``, and ``mispr/hybrid/workflows``.

 **Note**: An interface for the automatic generation of `OPLS <http://zarbi.chem.yale.edu/oplsaam.html>`_ parameters is under development.

 **Note**: Other types of force field parameters can be provided as inputs to the MD workflow, thereby skipping the force field generation step.

 =======
 Getting started